joseconstela/webparsy/README.md

 - `yaml`: The scraping task definition, built using [yaml npm module](https://www.npmjs.com/package/yaml)
 - `string`: The scraping task definition, as a plain string
 - `file`: The path for the file that stores the web parsing definition.

+Additionally, you can pass a `flags` object property to input additional values to your scraping process.

 Example: